aki-tera/011_yt_cast/README.md

 # 011_yt_cast
-Create iPhone podcast RSS feed
+Create iPhone podcast RSS feed from Video(ex.
+Youtube, niconico)

 ***
 This program can download from Video(can be downloaded  by youtube_dl) by your browser and can create iPhone podcast RSS feed.